-Article 1 Subject matter
+Subject matter

-- 1. This Regulation establishes the framework of measures for innovating and scaling up the manufacturing capacity of net-zero technologies in the Union to support the Union's 2030 target of reducing net greenhouse gas emissions by at least 55 % relative to 1990 levels and the Union's 2050 climate neutrality target, as defined by Regulation (EU) 2021/1119, and to ensure the Union's access to a secure and sustainable supply of net-zero technologies needed to safeguard the resilience of the Union's energy system and to contribute to the creation of quality jobs. - 2.
-To achieve the general objective referred to in paragraph 1, this Regulation contains measures with a view to ensuring: - a) that by 2030, manufacturing capacity in the Union of the strategic net-zero technologies listed in the Annex approaches or reaches a benchmark of at least 40% of the Union's annual deployment needs for the corresponding technologies necessary to achieve the Union's 2030 climate and energy targets; - b) the free movement of net zero technologies placed on the Single market.

-3. Where, based on the report referred to in Article 35, the Commission concludes that the Union is likely not to achieve the objectives set out in paragraph 1, it shall assess the feasibility and proportionality of proposing measures or exercising its powers at Union level in order to ensure the achievement of those objectives.
+- 1. This Regulation establishes the framework of measures for innovating and scaling up the manufacturing capacity of net-zero technologies in the Union to support the Union's 2030 target of reducing net greenhouse gas emissions by at least 55% relative to 1990 levels and the Union's 2050 climate neutrality target, as defined by Regulation (EU) 2021/1119, and to ensure the Union's access to a secure and sustainable supply of net-zero technologies needed to safeguard the resilience of the Union's energy system and to contribute to the creation of quality jobs. - 2.
+To achieve the general objective referred to in paragraph 1, this Regulation contains measures with a view to ensuring: - a) that by 2030, manufacturing capacity in the Union of the strategic net-zero technologies listed in the Annex as defined in Article 3(1), point (aa), approaches or reaches a benchmark of at least 40% of the Union's annual deployment needs for the corresponding technologies necessary to achieve the Union's 2030 climate and energy targets; - b) the free movement of net zero technologies placed on the Single market. - 3.
+Where, based on the report referred to in Article 35, the Commission concludes that the Union is likely not to achieve the objectives set out in paragraph 1, it shall assess the feasibility and proportionality of proposing measures or exercising its powers at Union level in order to ensure the achievement of those objectives.

-Article 2 Scope
+Scope

-This Regulation applies to net-zero technologies, except for Articles 26 and 27 of this Regulation, which apply to innovative net-zero technologies.
+This Regulation applies to net-zero technologies, except for Articles 26 and 27 of this Regulation, which apply to innovative net-zero technologies and other innovative technologies with potential to enable the transition to a climate neutral, clean economy and reduce strategic dependencies.
 Raw materials processed materials or components falling under the scope of Regulation (EU) .../... [add footnote with publication references of the Critical Raw Materials Regulation] shall be excluded from the scope of this Regulation.

-Article 3 Definitions
+Definitions

-- 1. For the purpose of this Regulation, the following definitions shall apply: - (a) 'net-zero technologies' means renewable energy technologies66; electricity and heat storage technologies; heat pumps; grid technologies; renewable fuels of non-biological origin technologies; sustainable alternative fuels technologies67; electrolysers and fuel cells; advanced technologies to produce energy from nuclear processes with minimal waste from the fuel cycle, small modular reactors, and related best-in-class fuels; carbon capture, utilisation, and storage technologies; and energy-system related energy efficiency technologies.
-They refer to the final products, specific components and specific machinery primarily used for the production of those products.
-They shall have reached a technology readiness level of at least 8. - (b) 'component' means a small part of a net-zero technology that is manufactured and traded by a company starting from processed materials; - (c) 'innovative net-zero technologies' means technologies which satisfy the definition of 'net-zero technologies', except that they have not reached a technology readiness level of at least 8, and that comprise genuine innovation which are not currently available on the market and are advanced enough to be tested in a controlled environment. - (d) 'net-zero technology manufacturing project' means a planned industrial facility or extension or repurposing of an existing facility manufacturing net-zero technologies; - (e) 'net-zero strategic project' means a net-zero technology manufacturing project located in the Union that complies with the criteria set out in Article 10;
+- 1. For the purpose of this Regulation, the following definitions shall apply: - (a) 'net-zero technologies' means [renewable energy technologies37; electricity and heat storage technologies; heat pumps; electricity grid technologies; renewable fuels of non-biological origin technologies; sustainable alternative fuels technologies38; hvdrogen technologies including electrolysers and fuel cells; advanced technologies to produce energy from nuclear processes with minimal waste from the fuel cycle, small modular reactors, and related best-in-class fuels nuclear technologies; carbon capture, utilisation, and storage technologies; and energy-system related energy efficiency technologies; biotech solutions; or transformative industrial technologies for decarbonisation.]
+They refer to the final products, specific components and specific machinery primarily used for the production of those products, which.
+They shall have reached a technology readiness level of at least 8;

-^{66 &#}x27;renewable energy' means 'renewable energy' as defined in Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources
+37 'renewable energy' means 'renewable energy' as defined in Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources

-^{&#}x27;sustainable alternative fuels' means fuels covered by the Proposal for a Regulation of the European Parliament and of the Council on ensuring a level playing field for sustainable air transport, COM/2021/561 final and by the Proposal for a Regulation of the European Parliament and Council on the use of renewable and low-carbon fuels in maritime transport COM/2021/562 final.
+38 Sustainable alternative fuels' means fuels covered by the Proposal for a Regulation of the European Parliament and of the Council on ensuring a level playing field for sustainable air transport, COM/2021/561 final and by the Proposal for a Regulation of the European Parliament and Council on the use of renewable and low-carbon fuels in maritime transport COM/2021/562 final.